There is so much to say about this movie; I had to think long and hard about what to write.

 -The characters were well-rounded and relatable.
 My favorites were Ben and Macha.
 These two undergo the most character development: Ben goes a long way from being a selfish brat, to (in the film's words) "the best big brother in the whole world".
 Also I like Macha was not your typical villain.
-On a side note, those seals look SO CUTE !
+And the seals look SO CUTE !

--The visuals don't reflect the time period.
+-The artwork don't reflect the setting.
 According to Tomm Moore, this film is set in 1987 because that was "Ireland’s period of dramatic economic growth" ( www.tinymixtapes.com/film/song… ).
 Yet there's nothing distinctively 80s about it.
 At first glance, I thought this film was set in the present day.
 Why set it in the '80s if they're not gonna show us the '80s?

 -Maybe Ben's not a selkie because either...

 A) Ben and Saoirse are half-siblings (they look nothing alike!)

 C) Ben will become a selkie when he hits puberty

 -I wonder how Conor and Bronagh met.
 Conor seems like a decent guy, so I doubt he took her against her will.
 At least I hope not!

 - It's ironic that this film has elements of Disney's "The Little Mermaid" (mute maidens of the sea, magic seashells, even Old English Sheepdogs), when it's set around the same time that "The Little Mermaid" (1989) premiered.